alejandra-rojas/alejandra-rojas/README.md

 ## Hi, I’m Alejandra! 👋
-* I have been working with Next.js/React for the last couple of years.
+* I have been working with Next.js/React in the frontend for the last couple of years.
-* At the moment, I'm on the <salt/> C# fullstack developer bootcamp.
+* At the moment, I'm completing Salt C# fullstack bootcamp.
 * I love having the tools to work both in the frontend and the backend.
 Particularly enjoying the visual aspects of frontend work, taking pride in crafting pixel-perfect designs and staying current with the latest trends.

 <!--